shpetimselaci/codenotary-fullstack-challenge/README.md

 Umzug does have a SequelizeStorage that creates a table for migrations, where you can keep track of things that got migrated or seeded.
 That should've been written down to be handled, but life is short.

+# ISSUES with immudb!

+SQL queries wouldn't work with passed parameters using a pg connection.
+It was such a hassle to understand what is going on.
+Plus had to write my own type mapper to unwrap rows, which had a bad taste.